Edinburgh Zoo: Giant pandas

 In 2011, Edinburgh Zoo leased two giant pandas, a male named Yáng Guāng (陽光, meaning "sunshine", born 2003) and a female named Tián Tián (甜甜, meaning "sweetie", born 2003), from the Bifengxia Breeding Centre in China at a cost of $1m a year.
-The zoo spent £285,000 building an enclosure is especially for the pandas.
+The zoo spent £285,000 building an enclosure especially for the pandas.
 They were originally meant to remain at the zoo for a maximum of ten years before being returned to China, but in December 2021, it was confirmed that the pandas would remain in the zoo until the end of 2023.
 Edinburgh Zoo was, at the time, the only zoo in the United Kingdom that housed giant pandas.

-The pandas were flown back to China on December 4, 2023, signalling the end of their time in the UK.
+The pandas were flown back to China on 4 December 2023, the end of their time in the UK.

 Magic Forest

-Located near the sun bear habitat, the Magic Forest is a building that houses several of the smaller rainforest animals like cotton-top tamarins, eastern pygmy marmosets, Goeldi's monkeys, gray-handed night monkeys, ground cuscuses and Northern Luzon giant cloud rats.
+Located near the sun bear habitat, the Magic Forest is a building that houses several smaller rainforest animals, including cotton-top tamarins, eastern pygmy marmosets, Goeldi's monkeys, gray-handed night monkeys, ground cuscuses and Northern Luzon giant cloud rats.

 Sloths and Armadillos

-Formerly Brilliant Birds, this walk through enclosure opened in September 2021 and tells the story of wildlife in South America.
+Formerly Brilliant Birds, this walkthrough enclosure opened in September 2021 and tells the story of wildlife in South America.
 It houses a pair of Linnaeus's two-toed sloths named Nico and Feira, making Edinburgh Zoo currently the only zoo in Scotland to house sloths.
 It also houses two large hairy armadillos named Nymeria and Diogo.

 Giraffe House

 In 2019, Edinburgh Zoo announced the development of a new enclosure for giraffes, and launched a Crowdfunder campaign to raise money for the project.
 Construction of the giraffe house began in 2019, and it opened in June 2021.
-The zoo owns a bachelor herd of five male Nubian giraffes named Ronnie, Arrow, Gerald, Fennessy and Gilbert.
+The zoo owns a bachelor herd of four male Nubian giraffes named Arrow, Gerald, Fennessy and Gilbert.

 Wee Beasties

-Opened in 2017, "Wee Beasties" is an indoor exhibit displaying some the zoo's smaller species, including blue poison dart frogs, axolotl, pancake tortoises, partula snails, Chilean rose tarantulas, and a coral reef tank containing tropical fish such as percula clownfish, Lamarck's angelfish and yellow tangs.
+Opened in 2017, "Wee Beasties" is an indoor exhibit displaying some the zoo's smaller species, including blue poison dart frogs, axolotls, pancake tortoises, partula snails, Chilean rose tarantulas, and a coral reef tank containing tropical fish such as percula clownfish, Lamarck's angelfish and yellow tangs.